 CLICK HERE TO PIN THIS FOR LATER

-But then I moved to North Carolina and married a true, good ol' Southern boy.
-Who just so happens to adore his collards, as they're affectionately known in the South.
+Being raised in Vermont, I didn't grow up eating collard greens, as they're decidedly not a New England thing.
+But then I later moved to North Carolina and married a true, good ol' Southern boy. -- Who just so happens to adore his collards, as they're affectionately known in the South.

 So you can probably guess what happened next, right?
-I learned how to cook collard greens like a boss.
+Yes, I learned how to cook collard greens like a boss.
 Because any self-respecting Southern cook can whip up a pot of tender greens whenever pressed into service to do so.

 Whether that be for Sunday dinner, Thanksgiving, or the traditional Southern New Year's Day meal.